Q: WHAT IS KOMBUCHA?

 Q: Why does the caRbonation level vary?

 We choose to naturally carbonate our kombucha so the levels of carbonation may vary from batch to batch.
-Since we use a lot of fresh, local fruit in the summer, those brews can tend to be on the fizzier side.
 It is very important to keep kombucha refrigerated at all times.
 Leaving your kombucha at room temperature will allow it to continue fermenting, which increases the carbonation and could break the bottle.

 Q: CAN I DRINK KOMBUCHA IF I’M PREGNANT or BREASTFEEDING?